stoyky/stoyky.github.io/content/blog/kubernetes_opencti_splunk/index.md

 ![](img/trigger-actions.png)

 {{< alert >}}
 **Warning:** To make the $result.fieldname$ syntax work, avoid the use of [Splunk Transforming commands](https://docs.splunk.com/Splexicon:Transformingcommand) in your search, for if you use these, the action silently fails and no incidents will be sent!
+Many thanks to the colleague who pointed this out to me!
 {{< /alert >}}

 Now head over to OpenCTI *Events > Incidents* and check out the newly created incidents!